Pierre Zalloua: Career

 Dr. Pierre Zalloua was appointed Dean of Graduate Studies and Research as of October 1, 2013.
 His past engagements with LAU include Dean of the School of Pharmacy from October 2012 to September 2013 and Professor of Genetics at the School of Medicine.
 He joined LAU in 2007.

-He also holds the position of Adjunct Professor of Environmental Health at the Harvard School of Public Health.
+He also holds the position of adjunct professor of Environmental Health at the Harvard School of Public Health.
+Currently he is the Chair of the Department of Public Health and Epidemiology at the College of Medicine and Health Sciences at Khalifa University.

 An accomplished geneticist, writer and lecturer, Dr. Zalloua is a leading authority on the genetics of complex diseases in and among Middle Eastern populations.

-Much of his recent investigative studies have addressed molecular anomalies observed in people with Type 1 diabetes and coronary artery disease (CAD).
+Much of his early investigative studies have addressed molecular anomalies observed in people with Type 1 diabetes and coronary artery disease (CAD).
 His research interest is to identify complex disease (Type 1 Diabetes, cardiovascular disease and cancer) susceptibility genes, to study their interaction with the environment, and to correlate these interactions with disease onset and manifestation.
 In the last few years, he has made considerable progress in identifying diabetes and CAD disease susceptibility gene variants.

 Dr. Zalloua has also conducted extensive research on the genetic links between various Middle Eastern and Mediterranean populations.
 Recently, he has started to work in the field of population patterns of human migrations using DNA.
-He is currently leading an investigative team that will obtain DNA samples from indigenous populations in the Middle East and North Africa to study their genetic commonalities.
+He has led an investigative team that will obtain DNA samples from indigenous populations in the Middle East and North Africa to study their genetic commonalities.
 This study is part of what is known as the Genographic Project (a grant from the National Geographic Society, 2006–2010).

 He was also the principal investigator for the FGENTCARD Project, a European Union research project (2007–2009).
 He was recently awarded a large grant from the Qatar National Research Foundation to study the genetic susceptibility to Type 2 diabetes.

+His current research leverages rich multi-modal data from large-scale cohorts, including the UK Biobank and similar cohorts employing advanced machine learning (ML) algorithms to analyze targeted SNPs and proteins within selected T2D-related pathways, while controlling for other health determinants, the aim of this research is to uncover unique multi-modal signatures of T2D risk and phenotypic heterogeneity.

-Dr. Zalloua graduated from the American University of Beirut in 1987 with a B.S. in Biology.
-He earned his M.A. in Biological Sciences from San Jose State University in 1990, and his Ph.D. in Genetics from the University of California, Davis in 1996.
+Dr. Zalloua graduated from the American University of Beirut in 1987 with a B.S. in biology.
+He earned his M.A. in Biological Sciences from San Jose State University in 1990, and his Ph.D. in genetics from the University of California, Davis in 1996.

 He completed research fellowships in genetics at the University of California, Davis (1996–1997), in molecular biology at Applied Biosystems (1997–1998), and in population genetics (1998–2001) at the Harvard School of Public Health.

-He was an Assistant Professor, and then Associate Professor in the school of medicine at the American University of Beirut between 2003 and 2007.
+He was an assistant professor, and then associate professor in the school of medicine at the American University of Beirut between 2003 and 2007.